JoleneTiffanyG/web-dev-hw/assignment_08/README.md

 <p>

-A system font    A web font   A web-safe font
+The main difference between as system font and a web font is that a system font is designed to be installed on your device and is ready for use in applications also installed on your system.
+A web font is usually served in four formats (TrueType, WOFF, EOT and SVG).
+A web-safe font is one that is likely that most computers visiting your site will have installed so the browser can use it.

 </p>